kaggwe-marvin/Learning-Bash/practice/exercise.md

-Hands-On Exercise:
+# Hands-On Exercise

-Open your terminal.
+-Open your terminal.
 Use cd to navigate to your home directory (cd ~).
 Create a new directory with mkdir practice.
 Move into this directory with cd practice.